zsevic/spanimage/README.md

 ---

 ### User stories
-* I can right-click on any part of the webpage and choose the option to download it as an image
+* I can select any text on the page and after right-click I can choose the option to download it as an image

 ### Installation
 * Clone repository to your local machine or download it as zip file and extract it